The Ultimate 3 Days in San Francisco Itinerary

 Hotel Nikko — On our most recent visit to the city, we stayed at the gorgeous and extremely popular Hotel Nikko in Union Square.

-This luxury hotel has been recently renovated in an Asian theme.
-Amenities like on-site restaurants, a salon, and an indoor pool as well as the wonderful staff and rooms will brighten your stay, and its phenomenal location will ensure you always have the best of the city at your fingertips during your 3 day weekend getaway in San Francisco.
+At the same time, its phenomenal location will ensure you always have the best of the city at your fingertips during your 3 day weekend getaway in San Francisco.

 Check rates & book your stay at Hotel Nikko!